 Fighting For Medical Malpractice Victims

 When this happens, the outcome can be disastrous.
 When people are injured or killed due to malpractice, such as injection errors or improper practice, they should never have to shoulder the burden alone.
-While the civil justice system cannot undo these tragic events, it can provide compensation that allows people to heal, recover and elevate quality of life as best as possible in their wake.
+While the civil justice system cannot undo these tragic events, it can provide compensation that allows people to heal, recover, and elevate the quality of life as best as possible in their wake.

-More Than 50 Years of Combined Experience
+A Law Firm With More Than 50 Years of Combined Experience

-If you or someone close to you has been seriously injured because of physician negligence or medical malpractice in or near Charleston, Huntington, Beckley, Parkersburg, Morgantown or throughout Kanawha County, our lawyers at Johnstone & Gabhart, LLP, are ready to bring more than half a century of combined personal injury experience to obtain the accountability, justice and compensation you deserve.
+If you or someone close to you has been seriously injured because of physician negligence or medical malpractice in or near Charleston, Huntington, Beckley, Parkersburg, Morgantown or throughout Kanawha County, our lawyers at Johnstone & Gabhart, LLP, are ready to bring more than half a century of combined personal injury experience to obtain the accountability, justice, and compensation you deserve.

 Medical malpractice cases do not just involve actions taken by a physician or other medical professional that harm or kill a patient.
-When these professionals fail to diagnose a condition in a timely manner or they misdiagnoses it, the results can be just as serious.
+When these professionals fail to diagnose a condition in a timely manner or they misdiagnose it, the results can be just as serious.

-When a doctor does not spot obvious signs of cancer, heart disease or other serious health concerns, the problems usually become much worse.
+When a doctor does not spot obvious signs of cancer, heart disease, or other serious health concerns, the problems usually become much worse.
 The challenging part of misdiagnosis claims is determining whether the doctor’s negligence actually caused increased problems for the victim, and determine the degree of these increased complications.

-Early and accurate diagnosis can mean the difference between life and death.
-It is key to being able to successfully treat many types of cancer, such as those involving the colon, breast, lung and skin.
+An early and accurate diagnosis can mean the difference between life and death.
+It is key to being able to successfully treat many types of cancer, such as those involving the colon, breast, lung, and skin.
 Even heart attacks are sometimes incorrectly diagnosed, especially among women, for whom the symptoms can be very different than those traditionally associated with a heart attack.
 Failure by a physician or other medical personnel to recognize that someone has suffered or is suffering a heart attack can be a deadly error.

-While diagnostic tools have become increasingly sophisticated, we still have to rely on human beings to read them, understand them and act on the findings.
+While diagnostic tools have become increasingly sophisticated, we still have to rely on human beings to read them, understand them, and act on the findings.
 Misreading X-rays, mammograms and other diagnostic tests can be fatal to a patient.
 Even misreading or failing to fully read something as simple as a patient’s medical chart can lead to a misdiagnosis or lack of diagnosis.

 Injuries In Nursing Homes

-When elderly nursing home and assisted living residents suffer malnutrition, bed sores and other serious problems, it is usually a clear sign of malpractice, negligence or abuse from the nursing home staff.
+When elderly nursing home and assisted living residents suffer malnutrition, bedsores, and other serious problems, it is usually a clear sign of malpractice, negligence, or abuse from the nursing home staff.
 We can protect your rights in a nursing home injury claim.

 Protecting Clients From Catastrophic Medical Malpractice